ONTHEFRITTZ/The-Dak-and-Chog-Tavern/DEPLOYMENT.md

 Deploying the Next.js app on EC2

+Front-end Configuration
+- Set `NEXT_PUBLIC_ADMIN_ADDRESS` to the owner wallet that should see the `/admin` tools.
+- `/admin` surfaces DCMon, WMON, and pool management; it reads swap queue data via `server/dcmon/config` so ensure the agent's queue path is accessible to the Next server runtime.

 Prerequisites (EC2)
 - Install once:
   - Node.js 20+ and npm (via nvm or distro package manager)